ruthgrace/ruth_unifrac_workshop/README.md

 * Unweighted UniFrac is good at showing you when you have low level trends, usually indicative of some sort of contaminant.
 See the barcode example in the slides, where the samples separate according to which row of the 96 well plate they were on.
 * Weighted UniFrac is the classic tool used in a lot of microbiome research.
 If you use any of the below methods, you should also use weighted for comparison.
 Weighted UniFrac shows you separation proportional to abundance differences for taxa between samples.
-* Information UniFrac takes into account the abundance profile of the whole sample, and can differentiate some outliers missed by classically weighted UniFrac.
+* Information UniFrac takes into account the abundance evenness of the whole sample, and can differentiate some outliers missed by classically weighted UniFrac.
 * Ratio UniFrac takes into account the baseline abundance of taxa, and can also differentiate some outliers missed by classically weighted UniFrac.

 If you have a clear difference between your groups, all the different UniFrac methods will show it.
 If you have a very small difference between groups, it is possible that you will get misleading results with Unweighted Unifrac, which can vary with rarefaction instance.
 If you have a middling difference, or outliers, it's good to examine the results from each type of UniFrac and make conclusions based on the way the tool works.